doomvox/raku-study/notes/69cent_tour_git.md

     <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests>

-3.  branches can get complicated
+3.  things you might read about branches and such

     1. "Pro Git" by Scott Chacon and  Ben Straub